betoSolares/minij/README.md

 ### Identifiers

 An identifier is a sequence of letters, digits and dollar sign.
-It can start with anyone except a number.
+It can start with anything except a number.

 ```java